tomasborrella/video-game-sales-analysis/README.md

 ## Project Motivation

 I'm passionate about video games.
-I was curious to answer some questions related to games, consoles and trends and I decided to look for answers in the data:
+I was curious to answer some questions related to games, platforms and trends and I decided to look for answers in the data:

 1 - What is the most successful video game console in history?